Chat Usage¶

 Example 1: Professional Assistant Session¶

-cliver chat \
+cliver \

 --model qwen3-coder \